Skip to content

 get_next_visual()

-This method is used to get the next CharacterVisual in the Scene.
-It first retrieves the current frame from the frames list.
-It then increments the ticks_elapsed attribute of the Frame.
-If the ticks_elapsed equals the duration of the current frame, it resets ticks_elapsed to 0 and moves the current frame from the frames list to the played_frames list.
-If the Scene is set to loop and all frames have been played, it refills the frames list with the frames from played_frames and clears played_frames.
-Finally, it returns the CharacterVisual of the current frame.
+Retrieve the current frame from frames, then increment the ticks_elapsed attribute of the Frame.
+If the ticks_elapsed equals the duration of the current frame, reset ticks_elapsed to 0 and move the current frame from frames to played_frames.
+If the Scene is set to loop and all frames have been played, refill frames with the frames from played_frames and clear played_frames.
+Return the CharacterVisual of the current frame.

 Returns: